FirstDataUnion/FIDU/src/apps/chat-lab/public/TERMS_OF_USE.md

 ### 6.1.
 Your Data
 - You retain all ownership rights to your conversations, contexts, and content
-- Your data is stored according to your chosen storage mode (local file system or Google Drive)
+- Your data is stored in your personal Google Drive account
 - We do not claim ownership of your data
 - We do not access, read, or analyze your conversation content

 ### 6.2.
-Storage Modes
+Storage Mode
-- **File System Mode:** Data stored locally on your device in encrypted form
-- **Google Drive Mode:** Data stored in your personal Google Drive in encrypted form
+- **Google Drive Mode:** Data stored in your personal Google Drive account in encrypted form
 - You are responsible for backing up your data if desired
 - We are not responsible for data loss due to device failure, browser issues, or Google Drive issues